Read media coverage and download images, portraits, and logos

 When the store is open just for you

-Baum und Pferdgarten, which has been offering personal shopping while the store was closed, is continuing the service.
-And they're not alone.
+Baum und Pferdgarten, which offered personal shopping while the store was closed, is continuing the service.
+They are not alone in this.
 Because old-fashioned service is what we want now (for subscribers only)...

 June 3, 2020